 Discover wild adventures and civilized pleasures in a wonderland of sky-high mountains and lush forests of The Adirondack Park, covering an area that is larger than five National Parks combined.
 After a day of hiking, reap the reward of a gastronomic dinner, where restaurants reinvent cuisine with a rustic flair, elevating the dining experience beyond the ordinary into something memorable.
 In the Hudson Valley, take an early morning dip, where you might be joined by some wild deer from the neighboring Catskill mountains.
 For a light lunch, tasting menus showcase the treasures of the region, where you will discover a new way of traveling and experiencing local cuisine.
 While Long Island is known for its white-sand beaches, it is also a haven for bird watching, as much as people watching.
-Travel Chautauqua-Allegheny's Amish Trail, a sustainable partnership working within communities.
+Travel New York's Amish Trail, a sustainable partnership working within communities, located in Cattaraugus County, Chautauqua-Allegheny Region .
 And, New York City's public parks, more than 90 miles of greenways and public transportation networks, lead to eco-friendly activities and accommodations.
-There's an abundance of lesser known and authentic "eco" approaches across New York State just waiting to be revealed as well.
+There's an abundance of lesser-known and authentic "eco" approaches across New York State just waiting to be revealed as well.

-Small town communities across the State boast their love for fresh produce and culinary traditions which culminates in innovative delights.
-Stroll through a farmers' market filled with organic meats and greens, hand-crafted cheeses and artisan breads, meeting local chefs.
-Visit an organic winery or dairy, where farm to fork tour travellers experience hands-on farming and represent sustainability in action.
+Small town communities across the State boast their love for fresh produce and culinary traditions which culminate in innovative delights.
+Stroll through a farmers' market filled with organic meats and greens, hand-crafted cheeses and artisan bread, meeting local chefs.
+Visit an organic winery or dairy, where farm to fork tour travelers experience hands-on farming and represent sustainability in action.
 Or, after a day of focusing on New York State culture, history or ecology, dine at a certified green restaurant before laying down at an eco-friendly B&B, country inn, campground, farm or hotel.